ctwise/docker-ruby/README.md

-Ruby 2.2 image based on Phusion for minimal size.
+Ruby 2.2 image based on Alpine for minimal size.

 The working directory is `/app`.